-The 2021-2025 Lummi Tribal Transportation Improvement Plan (TTIP) (approved via LIBC Reso 2021-097) provided a comprehensive analysis of Reservation roads including detailed descriptions of individual roads, classification definitions, traffic volumes, planned improvements, and future needs.
+The 2019 Lummi Transportation Plan provided a comprehensive analysis of Reservation roads including detailed descriptions of individual roads, classification definitions, traffic volumes, planned improvements, and future needs.
 The Planning and Public Works Departments are preparing a road safety audit.

 Three bus lines, one ferry, several miles of roads, and a few miles of sidewalk comprise the Lummi Reservation transportation system.
 Like the peninsula it serves, the system is rural by nature.
 There are 65 miles of roadway, many of them in good condition.
 Only four percent are owned by the Lummi Nation.
-The majority 96 percent of the roadways are owned by Whatcom County.
+The majority (91 percent) of the roadways are owned by Whatcom County.
 The Whatcom Transit Authority (WTA) operates one bus line service, which serves the Northwest Indian College, the Lummi Administration Center, Gooseberry Point, and the Lummi Island Ferry.
 The other two bus lines are operated by Lummi Transit fully funded by the Lummi Nation.
 Lummi Transit provides reservation throughout the peninsula and connects the Reservation population to the City of Ferndale located to the north.